 Once you become aware that a partial plan termination has occurred, you will need to determine which participants require accelerated vesting as a result.
 The longer you are unaware that the termination has been triggered, the greater the potential impact on your company becomes.
 This is because any affected employee who takes a distribution after the trigger date may incorrectly incur forfeitures and is hence owed more benefits.
 In the event those forfeitures were distributed to other participants and cannot be recovered, your company will need to repay the forfeitures on the distribution.

 What You Can Do Now

 We strongly advise any company experiencing major layoffs to work with an ERISA attorney to help you calculate when you might be approaching the critical 20 percent or if the partial plan termination has already initiated.
 Again, the longer you put off determining your benefit plan status, the greater the impact on your company.

 LaPorte has an experienced staff of employee benefit plan professionals who are available to discuss concerns you may have about partial plan terminations or other EBP issues.
-Contact LaPorte’s EBP Services Group co-leaders Director Daniel Williams, CPA, or Manager Gretchen Lozes Fischer, CPA, for more information.
+Contact LaPorte’s EBP Services Group co-leaders Director Daniel Williams, CPA, CCIFP or Director Jordan Montz, CPA, CCIFP for more information.